Dr Jonathan Harrop - Director

-Dr James Edmondson BSc MPhys MSc PhD is a Technology Analyst at IDTechEx.
-Having started in 2019, he specialises in the field of market research for materials and thermal management in electric vehicles and 5G technology.
+Dr James Edmondson BSc MPhys MSc PhD is a Principal Technology Analyst at IDTechEx.
+Having started in 2019, he specialises in the field of market research for materials and thermal management across markets such as electric vehicles, robotics and telecommunications.

 With IDTechEx James has focussed on the electric vehicle and 5G markets, considering the thermal management of these areas and the associated material concerns.
-James has completed reports on thermal management for 5G and electric vehicles in addition to materials for electric vehicles.
-He has also carried out extensive company interviews, premium articles and bespoke consultancy projects in these areas.
+James has completed reports on Thermal Management for 5G, Thermal Management for EVs, Thermal Interface Materials, Materials for EVs and Electric Motors for EVs.
+James also oversees the work carried out in IDTechEx's robotics portfolio.
+He continues to attend events and travel to carry out research in the above fields and has also completed bespoke consultancy projects in these areas.

-Matthew is a Technology Analyst at IDTechEx, specializing in printed/organic/flexible/hybrid electronics.
-Matthew has previously been involved in academic research across a wide range of printed/flexible electronics topics, contributing to 15 scientific papers in well-respected journals and obtaining an h-index of 8.
+Matthew is a Principal Technology Analyst at IDTechEx, specializing in printed/organic/flexible/hybrid electronics.
+Matthew has previously been involved in academic research across a wide range of printed/flexible electronics topics, contributing to 15 scientific papers in well-respected journals and with an h-index of 9.
 As such he has a comprehensive understanding across the printed/organic/flexible electronics field.
 Matthew analyses technical innovations and applications across the printed/organic/flexible/hybrid landscape, publishing his analysis on the IDTechEx portal and in reports.
 He is based in London, UK.

 Matthew has a BSc Joint Honours (first class) in Physics and Chemistry from Durham University, providing a broad understanding across both disciplines.
 After a PGCE and two years teaching physics in London he returned to academia, completing an MRes (with distinction) and PhD in Physics from Imperial College London.
 This research aimed to better establish processing/structure/property relationships in conjugated polymers, particularly in the context of insulator blends, and was conducted within Imperial College's Centre for Plastic Electronics that spans the Chemistry, Physics and Materials Science departments.
 More recently, Matthew was a post-doctoral researcher at Eindhoven Technical University as part of an EU funded Innovative Training Network (ITN), focusing primarily on organic photodetectors (OPDs) and sub-bandgap states in conjugated polymers.
 His research has also included work on hybrid perovskite photovoltaics/photovoltaics and aggregation induced emission materials.